adib251/PongGame/README.md

 # PongGame

-This is a readMe file i edited from github, not terminal
+This is a readMe file i edited from github, not terminal!